Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 16 Agustus 2025 18.21.53 UTC
+- WIB: Sabtu, 16 Agustus 2025 19.53.32 UTC
-- WITA: Sabtu, 16 Agustus 2025 19.21.53 UTC
+- WITA: Sabtu, 16 Agustus 2025 20.53.32 UTC
-- WIT: Sabtu, 16 Agustus 2025 20.21.53 UTC
+- WIT: Sabtu, 16 Agustus 2025 21.53.32 UTC

 Kutipan Inspiratif:
-"Even if I knew that tomorrow the world would go to pieces, I would still plant my apple tree."
+"Nothing is more memorable than a smell.
+One scent can be unexpected, momentary and fleeting, yet conjure up a childhood summer beside a lake in the mountains."

-Kategori: inspirational
+Kategori: nature